andrewowens/multisensory/README.md

 ```bash
 python sep_video.py ../data/translator.mp4 --model full --cam --out ../results/
 ```
-This produces a video in which the CAM is overlaid as heat map:
+This produces a video in which the CAM is overlaid as a heat map:

 <a href = "https://youtu.be/u99MdLBDnJc"><img src="doc/crossfire_cam.jpg" width="300"/></a>

-## Action recognition
+## Action recognition and fine-tuning
-Coming soon!
+We have provided example code for training an action recognition model (e.g. on [http://crcv.ucf.edu/data/UCF101.php](UCF-101) ) in [videocls.py](videocls.py)).
+This involves fine-tuning our pretrained, audio-visual network.
+It is also possible to train this network with only visual data (no audio).

 ## Citation
+If you use this code in your research, please consider citing our paper:
 ```
 @article{multisensory2018,
   title={Audio-Visual Scene Analysis with Self-Supervised Multisensory Features},